-At June 30, 2021, the District has issued a state aid anticipation note payable in the amount of \$1,300,000 which has an interest rate of 0.43% and matures on August 20, 2021.
+At June 30, 2021, the District had issued a state aid anticipation note payable in the amount of \$1,300,000 which has an interest rate of 0.43% and matured on August 20, 2021.
 Proceeds of the note were used to fund school operations.
-The note is secured by the full faith and credit of the District as well as pledged state aid.
+The note was secured by the full faith and credit of the District as well as pledged state aid.
 In an event of a default on the note, the state may impose a penalty interest rate and at the state's discretion, accelerate the repayment terms.
-Activity for the year ended June 30, 2021 is as follows:
+No new notes were issued during fiscal year ending June 30, 2022.
+Activity for the year ended June 30, 2022 is as follows: